| | Geosciences $691,070,000The FY 2003 Budget Request for the Geosciences Activity

 of the climatic impact of ocean processes, the role of clouds and aerosols,

-and the importance of natural and human-influenced biogeochemical cycles;
+and the importance of natural and human-influenced biogeochemical cycles; Understanding how hydrologic processes interact with weather and

-- Understanding and charting the flows of mass, energy and momentum
+climate to alter landscapes and shape aquifers; Understanding and charting the flows of mass, energy and momentum

 from the Sun into the magnetosphere and upper atmosphere and determining